telerik/blazor-docs/components/datetimepicker/events.md

 The `OnBlur` event fires when the component loses focus.

 >caption Handle the OnBlur event
+## is it ok to make it as a result to be render in the page - not to be writen in the console
 ````CSHTML
 @* You do not have to use OnChange to react to loss of focus *@